- Corporate Governance Report (PDF: 5895KB)last updated on June 26, 2026

 ・

-Hold more in-depth discussions on growth strategies for each line of business considering the cost of capital at the Board of Directors, clearly define roles of each line of business in a company-wide scheme to enhance corporate value
+Hold more in-depth discussions on growth strategies for each line of business considering the cost of capital at the Board of Directors meetings, and clearly define roles of each line of business in a company-wide scheme to enhance corporate value.

-- Further improve internal control and risk management systems in order to realize teachings of our Credo, the Analects and the Abacus, in our operation
+At the “Dialogue Session on the Mid-Term Business Plan” held for all employees, the senior management explained the roles and expectations for each business, and the feedback received from employees was shared with the Board of Directors. - Further improve internal control and risk management systems to realize teachings of our Credo, the Analects and the Abacus, in our operation

 ・